 Bad photo days happen just like bad hair days!
 I think you have to feel confident and natural to take a good photo or else it just feels forced and the camera picks that up.
 We all have our days when we dont feel 100%.
 That’s when you go for some ice cream and a Rachel Zoe Project marathon!posted over 3 years ago

 WEll I have days when I put on a cute outfit and it looks great in the mirror and then I take pictures and my outfit looks like crap. usually those are cloudy overcast days.
-I am not sure how to take a good picutre on a cloudy day.posted 12 months ago
+I am not sure how to take a good picutre on a cloudy day.posted about 1 year ago

 I think it's more of a photo thing.
 Skilled photographers are good at getting the exact or close to exact photo they want, so it's really just a matter of practise and determination.
 Figure out what works best.
 I still struggle and find it to be a pain in the ass to get great outfit photos because I'm taking them all myself too.
 Just make mental notes of what works and what doesn't work, and experiment a little!
 Make the photography process enjoyable.